lunacookies/blog/content/dont-zero-memory.md

 let’s say you’re allocating
-space for a null-terminated string, and the memory allocator decided to plonk you on top of some previously-used but now-freed memory.
+space for a null-terminated string, and the memory allocator decides to plonk you on top of some previously-used but now-free memory.
 After filling the string with data, you forget to set the last byte to `'\0'`.
 Your code still works, though,